 Democracy was never the ideal in America until very recently.
 In fact, Liberty was the ideal.
 Liberty runs counter to democracy because it favors private property rights and non-aggression—which basically says that one cannot initiate violence against you, your party or your property even through legislative means.
 Let me suggest to you that we return to the ideal of liberty rather than entitlement.
-Self reliance rather than plunder.
+Self-reliance rather than plunder.
 Hard work rather than state assistance.
-Some will read this and no doubt say that I am cold hearted.
+Some will read this and no doubt say that I am cold-hearted.
 The opposite is true.
-The larger the State becomes, the less free it’s citizens are, even if a majority has elected the government.
+The larger the State becomes, the less free its citizens are, even if a majority has elected the government.
 Without freedom, we cannot fulfill our potential as humans.
 Without liberty, we are stripped of our humanity.
 It’s democracy that is cold-hearted.
 It’s democracy that strips away individual rights.
 It’s the leviathan of the state that we must be wary of.
-So on this election day, ask yourself, “what have I done to make myself and my family more free?”
+So on Election Day, ask yourself, “What have I done to make myself and my family more free?”
 If your reply is that you participated in this great democracy, you have chosen to use force against your fellow citizen.
 Choose liberty over force.
 Choose individual rights over the majority rule.